stanfordnlp/stanza/_pages/word_vectors.md

 ### Armenian and Western Armenian

 Glove vectors specifically for Armenian improved POS and depparse F1 by about 1.
+They also had much better coverage of Western Armenian, for which there is a separate UD dataset.

 https://github.com/ispras-texterra/word-embeddings-eval-hy